Melvin Tumin: Death

 Tumin died of cancer at the Medical Center in Princeton, New Jersey.
 In 1994, the Princeton University Sociology Department established an annual Melvin M. Tumin lecture, in honor of Tumin.
 According to the press release issued by the University, these annual lectures honor "the memory of Professor Melvin Tumin, whose writing on social inequality edified and inspired a generation of American social scientists."

 Inspiration for The Human Stain

-Tumin's friend, the author Philip Roth, said that his novel The Human Stain (2000) was inspired by an incident that happened to the professor.
-According to Roth, Tumin inquired about two students who had not attended his class all semester, asking, "Does anyone know these people?
+Tumin's friend, the author Philip Roth, said that his novel The Human Stain (2000) was inspired by an incident in which Tumin inquired about two students who had not attended his class all semester, asking, "Does anyone know these people?
 Do they exist or are they spooks?"
 Unbeknownst to Tumin, both students were African American.
-As spooks can be a racial slur for black people (in addition to meaning ghosts or spies), the university subjected him to an inquiry into possible hate speech, described by Roth as a "witch hunt".
+As spooks can be a racial slur for black people (in addition to meaning ghosts or spies), the university subjected him to an inquiry into possible hate speech, described by Roth as a "witch hunt."
 Tumin eventually emerged blameless.